Geographic Distribution and Habitat

 Nilgiri langurs bond and communicate with their groupmates through a wide variety of behaviors, such as grooming, playing, chasing, fighting, mounting, and aggression.
 While dominance hierarchies exist, dominance behaviors are not performed frequently, and aggression among groupmates is rare.
 Group life tends to be peaceful.

 Intergroup conflict often occurs when two groups come into contact with each other.
 Nilgiri langurs are territorial, and males defend their home areas through vocalizations, physical displays, and chasing other groups away.
 This may escalate to direct fighting, resulting in adult males often having scars on their bodies.
-In extreme cases, it’s been known for males to take over another group and perform infanticide of the other males’ offspring.
+In extreme cases, it’s been known for males to take over another group and perform infanticide of the other males’ offspring, killing those infants.
 These extreme conflicts tend to occur in areas with multiple groups in close proximity, which are not common as Nilgiri langurs tend to avoid other groups before conflict occurs.

 Nilgiri langur’s main form of communication is vocalization—and they have many in their repertoire.
 They are used to maintain the social hierarchy, during territory disputes, during conflicts with groupmates, and to warn of predators.
 Their alarm calls are high-pitched barks, which can either be short and quick, for minor threats, or continuous for more severe threats.
 Other forms of communication include: tactile, such as biting, licking, and stroking; and facial expressions and body posture, such as submissive head shaking, an outstretched hand from a mother to an infant, or a threatening open-mouth gesture.
 Nilgiri langurs have also been known to use olfactory communication.